muschellij2/talks/fmri_task_processing/index.md

 From http://www.brainvoyager.com/bvqx/doc/UsersGuide/Preprocessing/SliceScanTimeCorrection.html
 </div>

 ## Slice timing correction - temporal alignment

 - Repetition time (from `hdr`)
 - Number of time points and slices (from `hdr`)
 - Need the reference slice (`ref_slice`),
-- slice order: ascending, contiguous (different for descending or interleaved)
+- slice order: descending, dual-coil (different for ascending or interleaved)
 - Time between the first and the last slice within one scan (`ta`).  `ta = 0` if you give slice order in seconds/milliseconds.

 ## Slice timing correction - temporal alignment